signalfx/lambda-csharp/README.md

         ...
     ```
 ## (Optional) Step 6: Reduce the size of deployment packages with AWS Lambda Layers
+TODO: Give shorter instructions directly here and use links below as further info.

 1. For advanced users who want to reduce the size of deployment packages, please visit the AWS documentation site and see [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).